jufis/docker-rest-server/README.md

 >docker images

 #Running the server in docker container
-Enter the following command to run the server container:
+Enter the following commands to run the server container:

 > docker rm -f docker-server

 > docker run --name docker-server docker-rest-server-container

 Explanation of the last command: